carolinafdezp/style_transfering/README.md

 * Then the AdaIn layer aligns the mean and the variance of the content image to the style image.
 Since mean and 	    variance contain style information, by using this layer, we are matching the images style.
 * The decoder transforms the ouput of the AdaIn layer into the pixel space.
 This encoder basically mirrors the 	   	     encoder.

 ## Training

+The decoder is trainned to reduce the total, which is a weighted sum of the content loss and style loss.

 Example of training: